tanujveera/ReactJS-Learning/Day5/Readme.md

 >Virtual DOM makes the performance faster not because of faster processing but rather than wasting time on updating the entire page, you can dissect it into small elements and interactions.

->Reconciliation Algorithm finds the difference between the virtual DOM and actual DOM
+>Reconciliation Algorithm finds the difference between the virtual DOM from previous virtual DOM and then re-renders the componentDOM.